Tammathorn/Software-Testing/#README.md

 # Software-Testing
 #This is my Software-Testing repository.
-#My name is "Tammathorn Kananurak".
+/n My name is "Tammathorn Kananurak".
 #6610110506
 #Department of Computer Engineering, Faculty of Engineering, Prince of Songkla University
 #Contact Me : Tammathorn.contact@gmail.com